 Funding & Scholarships

 The department offers a number of fully funded studentships to outstanding applicants every year.
 All candidates submitting applications by the early December or January deadline will automatically be considered for full funding from a number of sources including the MRC, the Clarendon Fund, Oxford Colleges and numerous charitable sources.
-New for 2021, we also have the Primary Care Health Sciences Scholars Programme and the NIHR SPCR PHD Studentship in Primary Care 2021.
+We also offer funding through the Primary Care Health Sciences Scholars Programme and the NIHR SPCR PHD Studentship in Primary Care.

 Primary Care Scholarship